kenbanorjr/Peer-to-Peer-UDP-Chat/README.md

 - `--log logs/transcript.txt` append the ordered chat log to a file for external integrations.
 - `--http-port 8080` expose an HTTP API (`POST /chat`, `GET /history`, `GET /health`).
 - `--port auto` (or `--port 0`) lets the OS pick a free UDP port automatically—handy on lab machines where 5000 is busy.
 The node logs the actual port it binds to.
+- `--fanout 0` limit broadcast fan-out per relay (0 = send to all); `--ttl 0` sets chat relay hop limit (0 = unlimited).
+These help scale larger swarms without affecting small demos.
+- `--history-page 64` chunk history replay into pages of this size to avoid large bursts when new nodes sync.
 - `--discover-port 57500` adjust the UDP discovery beacon port (use `--no-discovery` to disable).
 If a port is taken the node will automatically try the next few values and warn you.
 - `--downloads path\to\folder` change where incoming binary files are saved (default `downloads/`).
+- `--gui` auto-starts the Swing GUI after the HTTP API comes up (auto-picks an HTTP port if you didn’t pass `--http-port`).

 ## Console Commands
 | Command | Description |